bothdev/bothdev.github.io/content/about/index.md

 Hello!
 I'm Vorreakboth Chhoeurn, from Phnom Penh.

-I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.
+I am a creative, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

 I am pursuing my Bachelors from [RUPP, Phnom Penh](https://www.rupp.edu.kh/) in Computer Science and Engineering (2015-2019)